Psychology Top Down Vs Bottom Up

 Tren & Perkembangan Terbaru

-Research in cognitive psychology and neuroscience continues to shed light on the intricate mechanisms underlying top-down and bottom-up processing.
+Research in cognitive psychology and neuroscience continues to clarify the layered mechanisms underlying top-down and bottom-up processing.
 Some recent trends and developments include:

 • Predictive Processing: This influential theory proposes that the brain constantly generates predictions about the world and then compares these predictions to incoming sensory information.
 Discrepancies between predictions and sensory input result in prediction errors, which are used to update our internal models of the world.
 This process is seen as a unifying framework for understanding both top-down and bottom-up processing.